 - 1. Classification in the three tests - 1.1 In the Dressage Test, each Athlete's good marks awarded by the judge(s) (as a percentage) are converted into penalty points.
 They are recorded and published after the test for inclusion in the Dressage and Final Classification and published. - 1.2 In the Jumping Test, each Athlete's penalties for faults at obstacles are added to the penalties that he may have incurred for excess time.
 They are recorded and published after the test for inclusion in the Jumping and Final Classification and published. - 1.3 In the Cross Country Test, each Athlete's penalties for faults at obstacles are added to the penalties for excess time and to any other penalty that he may have incurred on the Cross Country.
-They are recorded and published after the test for inclusion in the Cross Country and Final Classification and published.

-2. Final Classification

-- 2.1 The winning individual is the Athlete with the lowest combined total of penalty points from the three tests. - 2.2 In the Event of equality of score between two or more Athletes, the classification is decided by: - a) The best Cross Country score including penalties for faults at obstacles, time penalties and any other penalty that he may have incurred on the Cross Country Test. - b) If there is still equality, the classification is decided in favour of the Athlete whose Cross Country time was closest to the optimum time. - c) If there is still equality, the Athlete with the best Jumping score including penalties at obstacles and time penalties. - d) If there is still equality, the Athlete with the fastest time in the Jumping Test. - e) If there is still equality, the classification will be decided in favour of the Athlete with the best Overall Impression of Athlete & Horse mark in the Dressage Test. - f) If there is still equality the tie will remain in the final classification.
+They are recorded and published after the test for inclusion in the Cross Country and Final Classification and published. - 2.
+Final Classification - 2.1 The winning individual is the Athlete with the lowest combined total of penalty points from the three tests. - 2.2 In the Event of equality of score between two or more Athletes, the classification is decided by:

-Office: HKJC Shatin Racecourse, 8/F Central Complex, Shatin, New Territories, Hong Kong Tel: (852) 2966 5078 Fax: (852) 2966 5082 Website: www.hkef.org Email: info@hkef.org
+a) The best Cross Country score including penalties for faults at obstacles, time penalties and any other penalty that he may have incurred on the Cross Country Test.

+b) If there is still equality, the classification is decided in favour of the Athlete with the highest positive Dressage points bc) If there is still equality, the classification is decided in favour of the Athlete whose Cross Country time was closest to the optimum time.

+ed) If there is still equality, the Athlete with the best Jumping score including penalties at obstacles and time penalties.

+de) If there is still equality, the Athlete with the fastest time in the Jumping Test.

+ef) If there is still equality, the classification will be decided in favour of the Athlete with the best Overall Impression of Athlete & Horse mark in the Dressage Test.

+fg) If there is still equality the tie will remain in the final classification.